 Specific research topics include

 - the remote sensing of the atmospheric chemistry for suporting air quality and climate research

 - role of the middle atmopshere in a changing climate

 - stratospheric ozone, gravity waves and turbulence in the middle atmosphere

 The group has the overall responsibility of the Finnish products of the Dutch-Finnish Ozone Monitoring Instrument (OMI) on-board NASA's EOS-Aura satellite.
-The group hosts the OMI co-Principal Investigator position.
+The group also hosts the OMI co-Principal Investigator position.

 The group leads the EUMETSAT Satellite Application Facility on Ozone and Atmospheric Chemistry Monitoring (O3M SAF).